Jwkent1973/Jonathan-s-Custom-Daigaku-Gurashi-Students/README.md

 UPDATE: Septmber 14, 2019 Added 1 new student Meanata Satana (An slightly meaner goth style Hinata)

 UPDATE: September 15, 2019 Added 3 new students, Suzu Fumimori, Rhonda Flagg, and Freak Show.
 Moved all the older versions to subfolders to reduce clutter on the main page.

+UPDATE: November 7, 2019 Updated students to work with v0.45.
+Old versions are in the subfolders.